robrichard/graphql-spec/spec/Section 6 -- Execution.md

     * Otherwise if {fieldType} is an Interface or Union type.
       * Let {objectType} be {ResolveAbstractType(fieldType, result)}.
     * Let {subSelectionSet} be the result of calling {MergeSelectionSets(fields)}.
-    * Return the result of evaluating {ExecuteSelectionSet(subSelectionSet, objectType, result, variableValues)} *normally* (allowing for parallelization).
+    * Return the result of evaluating {ExecuteSelectionSet(subSelectionSet, objectType, result, variableValues, subsequentPayloads, parentPath)} *normally* (allowing for parallelization).

 **Resolving Abstract Types**